-Sometimes, it seems like the answer to most questions about our bodies are centered around these little invisible things called hormones.
+Sometimes, it seems like the answer to most questions about our bodies is centered around these little invisible things called hormones.
 Don’t know why you’re crying?
 Hormones.
 Don’t know why you’re bloated?
 Hormones.
 They affect everything from the good to the bad to the ugly.
 While estrogen is typically associated with women because they have naturally higher levels of estrogen, everyone has estrogen present.
 In females, estrogen helps control the menstrual cycle as well as reproduction in general.
 In males, estrogen is imperative for sexual function.
 (1) Like anything, too much of a good thing is not always a good thing, and the same can be said for high levels of estrogen in both males and females alike.
 First, let’s briefly review histamine intolerance (HIT) and how this plays into estrogen dominance.

 Histamine intolerance is an imbalance between the amount of histamine released and the ability to break down accumulated histamine.
 DAO is the enzyme that is primarily responsible for breaking down histamines in the digestive tract of the body.
 Decreased DAO activity in addition to increased histamines may result in symptoms that are similar to one having an “allergic reaction” to something.
-Certain histamine-rich foods as well as medications that cause excess histamine to be released and/or DAO enzymes to be blocked can cause symptoms such as diarrhea, headaches, congestion, runny nose, breathing difficulties, low blood pressure, heart abnormalities, hives, asthma attacks, and skin redness in people with a histamine intolerance.
+Certain histamine-rich foods, as well as medications that cause excess histamine to be released and/or DAO enzymes to be blocked, can cause symptoms such as diarrhea, headaches, congestion, runny nose, breathing difficulties, low blood pressure, heart abnormalities, hives, asthma attacks, and skin redness in people with histamine intolerance.
 (2)

 Background on Hormones

 Now, in order to understand the connection between estrogen and histamines, we need to have a physiology lesson.
 So we already discussed estrogen as one of the sex hormones that females produce, but now we need to add progesterone into the picture.
 Estrogen and progesterone are both female sex hormones but are opposite in function.
-Estrogen builds up the uterine lining, increases body fat, results in depression and headaches, and increases risk of breast and endometrial cancer, while progesterone maintain uterine lining, utilizes fat for energy, functions as an anti-depressant, and protects from cancer.
+Estrogen builds up the uterine lining, increases body fat, results in depression and headaches, and increases the risk of breast and endometrial cancer, while progesterone maintains uterine lining, utilizes fat for energy, functions as an anti-depressant, and protects from cancer.
 Both sex hormones decline in all females with age; however, from age 35 to 50, progesterone drops about 75%, while estrogen only decreases by about 35%.
 So now, we have a situation where we are naturally put in a state where estrogen is automatically going to be higher than progesterone, commonly known as estrogen dominance.
 (3)

 Estrogen dominance refers to elevated levels of estrogen or hormone imbalances that can occur in both men (testosterone/estrogen) and women (progesterone/estrogen).
 Common symptoms of estrogen dominance are: